Actindo-AG/Documentation/PIM/API/07_SetUpPostman.md

-## Set up Postman for the *Actindo Core1 Platform*
+# Set up Postman for the *Actindo Core1 OpenAPI*

-To send requests to the *Actindo Core1 Platform* API endpoints, you need to use an external API tool, such as Postman.
+To send requests to the *Actindo Core1 Platform* API endpoints, you can use an external API tool, such as Postman.
 For detailed information on download, configuration and basic functions, see the [Postman](https://www.postman.com/ "[https://www.postman.com/]") website.

 Before you can send requests to the Core1 with Postman, you have to set it up to communicate with your system.

-### Define the headers
+## Define the headers

 Headers must be defined, so that the data is transferred to the Core1 in the appropriate format and responses are transmitted back to the user.
 To do so, follow the procedure below: